 During stress, the body releases cytokines, and cytokines have an effect on the severity of your allergy attacks.
 Furthermore, stress and anxiety may make it harder for the immune system to do its job properly, which may make normal allergic reactions worse.

 Those suffering from this issue likely developed anxiety separately from their allergies, but their anxiety still affects their allergic reactions.

 The most likely scenario - as is often the case with anxiety comorbidities - is that the two are independent, but affect each other.
 Allergy attacks likely make anxiety worse, because they cause an even poorer quality of life and physical symptoms that may contribute to further anxiety.
 Anxiety makes allergies worse by altering the immune system and releasing more allergy-triggering hormones.
 Together, they become a cyclical problem that may not stop without the right treatment.

 How to Stop the Allergy/Anxiety Cycle

 Allergies and anxiety need to be address separately.
 A doctor can talk to you about your options for reducing your daily allergies.
 Several over the counter medications are available, and most are enough for basic allergies.
-Food allergies need to be carefully examined by a doctor, especially allergies to foods that contain gluten.
+Food allergies need to be carefully assessed and managed according to the recommendations of a doctor, especially allergies to foods that contain gluten.

-Anxiety has many options as well.
-Exercise is the most important thing you can do right now to help your anxiety.
-Therapy is also an option, although it may be expensive.
-Medicine should be taken as a last resort, especially if you are prone to allergic reactions – this is especially true of natural medicine, which can still cause allergies like any other and is often done without a doctor's supervision.
+There are many possible treatment options for anxiety.
+Exercise is a simple but powerful way of managing your anxiety on your own.
+Therapy is also an option, although it may be expensive if you’re not covered for mental health care on your health insurance plan.
+Medicine should be taken as a last resort, especially if you are prone to allergic reactions - this is especially true of natural medicine, which can still cause allergies like any other and is often done without a doctor's supervision.